top of page

 Mogens Gylling's wall of masks

-The masks recreated in 2010
+The masks were recreated in 2010

 However, many guests called for the iconic work to be reassembled in its original place.